dmkraj123/Image_changer_chrome_extension/README.md

-# Image_changer_chrome_extension
+# Image-Changer-Chrome-Extension
-It is an extension for changing the image. it changes all the image which are displaying on the screen.
+You click on this google chrome extension to change the all the images displaying on the screen.